JorgeGallegosMS/message-flash/README.md

 app.get('/', async (req, res) => {
   try {
-    // call req.flash() with no parameters to return the current message in storage await req.flash() // --> {"type": "info", "message": "This is a flash message"}
+    // call req.flash() with no parameters to return the current object in storage await req.flash() // --> {"type": "info", "message": "This is a flash message"}
+    // render template and pass in message
   } catch (err) {
     console.error(err)
   }